-The Group's other income remained similar at approximately HK\$4.2 million for the year ended 31 March 2023 (2022: approximately HK\$4.3 million).
-The Group's other income for the year ended 31 March 2023 mainly consist of wages subsidies of approximately HK\$2.0 million from the Employment Support Scheme under the Anti-epidemic Fund launched by the government, one-off storage fee income of approximately HK\$1.3 million, net exchange gain of approximately HK\$0.2 million, and bank interest income of approximately HK\$0.2 million.
+The Group's other income decreased from approximately HK\$4.2 million for the year ended 31 March 2023 to approximately HK\$1.1 million for the year ended 31 March 2024, as no wage subsidies from the Employment Support Scheme under the Anti-epidemic Fund launched by the Government were received for the year ended 31 March 2024.
+The Group's other income for the year ended 31 March 2024 (2023: approximately HK\$2.0 million) mainly consisted of reversal of impairment losses recognised on assets of approximately HK\$0.3 million, interest income from deposits paid for life insurance policies of approximately HK\$0.3 million, and bank interest income of approximately HK\$0.4 million.